ssbc/ssb-tribes/README.md

 A convenience method which:
 - mints a group
-- publishes a `link` in the parent group which advertises the existence of the subgroup
+- publishes a `link` in the parent group which advertises the existence of the subGroup
-- mints a `dmKey` for that group so that the parent group member can send messages to the subgroup
+- mints a `dmKey` for that group so that the parent group member can send messages to the subGroup
-- then creates a `link` inside the existing group (linking group + subgroup)
+- then creates a `link` inside the existing group (linking group + subGroup)

 where:
-- `groupId` *String* - the id of the _parent_ group this subgroup will be linked to
+- `groupId` *String* - the id of the _parent_ group this subGroup will be linked to
 - `opts` *Object* (currently no opts you can pass in but empty object still required)
 - `cb` *Function* is a callback with signature `cb(err, data)` where `data` is an Object with properties:
-  - `groupId` *String* - a cipherlink that's safe to use publicly to name the subgroup, and is used in `recps` to trigger enveloping messages to that group
+  - `groupId` *String* - a cipherlink that's safe to use publicly to name the subGroup, and is used in `recps` to trigger enveloping messages to that group
-  - `groupKey` *Buffer*  - the symmetric key used for encryption by the subgroup
+  - `groupKey` *Buffer*  - the symmetric key used for encryption by the subGroup
-  - `dmKey` *Buffer* - the asymetric key used to encrypt messages sent from outside of the subgroup
+  - `dmKey` *Buffer* - the asymetric key used to encrypt messages sent from outside of the subGroup
-  - `groupInitMsg` *Object* - a copy of the  (enveloped) message used to initialise the subgroup
+  - `groupInitMsg` *Object* - a copy of the  (enveloped) message used to initialise the subGroup

 _This method calls `ssb.tribes.create`_